Kaveeshamalindi/MediCare_Hospital_Management_System/README.md

   <img src="Images/Picture3.png" width="500">
 </p>

+---

 ## User Manual

-The system consists of a user manual to understand how to correctly use the system.
+<p align="justify"> The system consists of a user manual to understand how to correctly use the system.
 That avoids user confusion.
 That provides system screenshots and demonstrates videos to enhance user experience.
-Those allow step-by-step guidance for users.
+Those allow step-by-step guidance for users. </p>

+---

 ## Test Document

-That includes the test plan, test cases and test results with explanations.
+<p align="justify"> That includes the test plan, test cases and test results with explanations.
 The test document proves the system works accurately and reliably.
-That supports verifying that all the functions work correctly.
+That supports verifying that all the functions work correctly. </p>

+---

 ## Conclusion

-The document successfully represented the expected tasks, including the principle of Object-Oriented Programming concept (OOP), main functionalities of the system with proper explanation, a user-friendly manual and a test document.
+<p align="justify"> The repository successfully represented the expected tasks, including the principle of Object-Oriented Programming concept (OOP), main functionalities of the system with proper explanation, a user-friendly manual and a test document.

 The MediCare Hospital Management System (HMS) distributed various functions for users, such as maintaining medical records, keeping lab test records, scheduling appointments and generating bills, creating patient profiles, registering doctors and medical staff and much more.
 All the functions are involved with user-friendly graphical user interfaces (GUIs) with proper file and exception handling.

 The user manual navigates the user without system crashes.
 That includes system screenshots and screen capture videos to enhance the user experience.

 The developer tested the system using unit testing and integration testing methods.
 The recommendation of the system will be applied in the near future by learning new technical skills such as Spring Boot, CSS, HTML, JavaScript and REST APIs, etc.  Then, the system will be implemented into a web application with more functionalities to deliver a better experience for users.
 That will allow users to access from any location.

 In conclusion, the MediCare project achieves an error-free, effective, user-friendly GUI application using the Java programming language.
 This will support hospital management efficiency, reliability, and productivity.
 The user feedbacks were encouraged to contribute more effort to the projects.
-This software project is a strong foundation for the developer to enhance knowledge and skills.
+This software project is a strong foundation for the developer to enhance knowledge and skills. </p>

+---

 Don't forget to hit the ⭐ if you like this repo.